Pennsylvania Route 29: Luzerne County

-The northern section of PA 29 begins at a trumpet interchange with I-81 south of the borough of Ashley in Hanover Township, Luzerne County, heading west on the South Cross Valley Expressway, a four-lane freeway.
-The route passes through wooded areas with some nearby development, coming to an interchange with Main Street that provides access to Ashley to the northeast and the borough of Sugar Notch to the southwest.
+The northern section of PA 29 begins at a trumpet interchange with I-81 south of Ashley in Hanover Township, Luzerne County, heading west on the South Cross Valley Expressway, a four-lane freeway.
+The route passes through wooded areas with some nearby development, coming to an interchange with Main Street that provides access to Ashley to the northeast and Sugar Notch to the southwest.
 Following this interchange, the freeway heads through a corner of Sugar Notch before crossing back into Hanover Township and passing near several warehouses and some homes.
-PA 29 reaches a diamond interchange with South Main Street that serves the city of Wilkes-Barre to the northeast and the community of Alden to the southwest.
-The route bends west-southwest into wooded areas, curving to the northeast as it heads east of the city of Nanticoke.
+PA 29 reaches a diamond interchange with South Main Street that serves Wilkes-Barre to the northeast and Alden to the southwest.
+The route bends west-southwest into wooded areas, curving to the northeast as it heads east of Nanticoke.

 The freeway comes to an interchange with Sans Souci Parkway, which heads west to Nanticoke and northeast to Wilkes-Barre.
 Following this, PA 29 passes over Norfolk Southern's Sunbury Line before it comes to a bridge over the Susquehanna River, at which point it crosses into Plymouth Township.
 Here, the route comes to the end of the South Cross Valley Expressway at a trumpet interchange with a two-way road carrying the northbound direction of US 11; the southbound direction of US 11 bypasses the interchange to the north.